Olivia

 Criminal Law

-She is regularly instructed across a broad range of offences, including inter alia sexual offences, violence, theft and drugs matters.
+Olivia is instructed across a broad range of offences including, inter alia, serious violence and homicide, sexual offences, and complex drugs matters.

 Olivia accepts both private and publicly funded work.